dannsam/xenko-docs/manual/graphics/materials/material-maps.md

 Perform a binary operation from two color/scalar value providers.
 You can nest as many material maps inside binary operators as you need (including further binary operators).

-To choose how the operation works, select from the dropdown menu.
+To choose how the operation works, select from the drop-down menu.
 The operations are similar to options when blending layers in Photoshop.

 ![Operation mode](media/operation-mode.png)